 For example, if you access www.ebavs.net/cacadelavaca server will return an error page and the 404.

 The 404 pages are very common in all the clients that we do consultancy SEO.

 We want to explain what are the causes and the solutions to fix it.

 When you have deleted a page from your site, once search engines have analyzed and indexed, the page did not exist so is a 404 page.

-- If you do not create a new content, the best practice is to have the 404 instead to redirect to the home, we prefer not confuse the user and design properly the 404 page.
+- If you do not create new content, the best practice is to have the 404 instead to redirect to the home, we prefer not confuse the user and design properly the 404 pages.